Kirsten O'Brien: Career

 Between 28 May and 15 June 2007, she co-presented Springwatch Trackers alongside Steve Backshall.
 Transmitted live on BBC Two from a farm in Devon and repeated later in the day on the CBBC Channel the show featured teams of boys and girls who were set a series of Tracker challenges.

 She has been a guest on Stephen Merchant's on BBC Radio 6 Music, Through the Keyhole and several times on Rob Brydon's Annually Retentive.

-O'Brien filmed Kirsten's Topless Ambition, a documentary for BBC3 that aired on 28 April 2009, in which she was "facing a huge decision - whether to do what many other female presenters had done before her and take her clothes off for a lads' mag to try to clinch bigger, better presenting jobs and a more adult audience."
+O'Brien filmed Kirsten's Topless Ambition, a documentary for BBC3 that aired on 28 April 2009, in which she was "facing a huge decision – whether to do what many other female presenters had done before her and take her clothes off for a lads' mag to try to clinch bigger, better presenting jobs and a more adult audience."
 Ultimately she only received one offer and opted against doing this and decided to perform more stand-up comedy.
 She also stated on the show that she had been ready to leave SMart since co-presenter Mark Speight's death and felt it was not right to stay.
-Kirsten then stayed with CBBC to take over as host of game show Gimme a Break.
+O'Brien then stayed with CBBC to take over as host of game show Gimme a Break.

 From 2009 to 2010, she made appearances on the morning show GMTV presenting on-location.
 On 19 February 2010 she and George Lamb presented EastEnders: The Aftermath where they interviewed members of the cast about the live 25th anniversary episode.
 She took part in a celebrity version of TV show Total Wipeout, which aired on 2 January 2010.